Ray Allison

 Raymond Peter Allison (born March 4, 1959) is a Canadian former professional ice hockey forward who played seven seasons in the National Hockey League for the Hartford Whalers and Philadelphia Flyers.
-He featured in the 1985 Stanley Cup Finals with the Flyers.
+He featured in the 1985 Stanley Cup Final with the Flyers.

 Allison was born in Cranbrook, British Columbia.

 Playing career

 Following a phenomenal junior career, Allison became the first-ever draft pick in the history of the Hartford Whalers/Carolina Hurricanes franchise.
 He was expected to be a franchise player but failed to impress during his rookie season.
 A year later, Allison was traded in a ten-player deal to Philadelphia.
 There he would develop into a scoring forward but suffered a broken ankle during the 1982–83 season.
 He never regained a regular spot on the Flyers roster and played his last few seasons in the AHL and Swiss leagues.